xet7/TSC/INSTALL.md

 ------------

-In any case, you will have to install a number of dependencies before you can try installing SMC itself.
+In any case, you will have to install a number of dependencies before you can try installing TSC itself.
 The following sections list the dependencies for each supported system.

 ### Common dependencies ###